KL University

-K L University, formerly Koneru Lakshmaiah College of Engineering (KLCE) and Koneru Lakshmaiah University, is a higher educational institution Deemed to be University, located in Vaddeswaram, near Vijayawada, Andhra Pradesh, India.
-Established in 1980 as a college of engineering, it consists of eight schools, offering academic programs at UG, PG, doctoral, and post-doctoral industry-focused courses.
+K L University, formerly Koneru Lakshmaiah Educational Foundation, is an Indian private Deemed University, located in Vaddeswaram, Andhra Pradesh, and Hyderabad, Telangana, India.
+Founded in 1980 as Koneru Lakshmaiah College of Engineering, it consists of eight schools, offering academic programs at UG, PG, doctoral, and post-doctoral industry-focused courses.

 As of 2025, the university has been barred from NAAC accreditation for 5 years after reports of bribing the assessor team to receive favourable ranking.
+Despite that, it is somehow ranked 35th among engineering colleges, 46th among overall universities, and 70th in Management by the NIRF 2025 Rankings.

 History

 KLEF was established in 1980 at Vaddeswaram as K L College of Engineering (KLCE).
 It became autonomous in 2006 and was recognized as deemed to be university in 2009, known as K L University.
-Following the University Grants Commission's request from 123 deemed institutes, not to use "university" in the name it was renamed Koneru Lakshmaiah Education Foundation (KLEF).
+Following the University Grants Commission's warning to 123 deemed institutes, not to use "university" in the name it was renamed Koneru Lakshmaiah Education Foundation (KLEF).
 In 2019, it was renamed K L Deemed to be University.